NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-not-too-volatile.md

 <figure>
   <blockquote>
     <p>Complex systems that have artificially suppressed volatility tend to become extremely fragile, while at the same time exhibiting no visible risks.
-This is one of life's packages: there is no freedom without noise---and no stability without volatility.</p>
+This is one of life’s packages: there is no freedom without noise—and no stability without volatility.</p>
   </blockquote>
   <figcaption>Nassim N. Taleb and Mark Blyth<sup><a id="ref36" href="#fn36">[36]</a></sup></figcaption>
 </figure>